Nancypandey01/Tindog/README.md

-# Tindog
+# About my first project on Github.
-This a dating website for dogs
+# This is a dating website for Dogs.